infection/site/src/guide/profiles.md

 ### `@default`

-This is the default profile, which currently contains **all** mutators, and is used if no mutator or profile is chosen.
+This is the default profile, which currently contains **most** mutators, and is used if no mutator or profile is chosen.

 >Feel free to request a new profile to be added in Github's issues.